IsaacSchemm/Pandacap/README.md

 | ----------------------- | -----------------------------------------------------
 | ActivityPubUsername     | Username to use for ActivityPub and on the home page
 | ApplicationHostname     | Public hostname of the app
-| ConstellationHost       | URL of a Constellation server for adding ATProto activity to the notifications page
 | CosmosDBAccountEndpoint | URL of the database
 | CosmosDBAccountKey      | Database key
 | DeviantArtClientId      | OAuth client ID from DeviantArt